abhi15494/editorjs/README.md

-Editor js
+Editor js -
 Link: https://editorjs.io/base-concepts

-TO run the file
+To run the file
 Run npm install and then parcel serve index.html